MaaAssistantArknights/MaaAssistantArknights/docs/en-us/protocol/sss-schema.md

 # Security Presence Schema

 This document is machine-translated.
-If you have the ability, please refer to the Chinese version.
+If you have the ability, please take a look at the Chinese version.
 We would greatly appreciate any errors or suggestions for improvement.

 ::: tip
-As JSON format does not support comments, please remove the comments when using the examples below.
+As the JSON format does not support comments, please remove them when using the examples below.
 :::

 ```json